๐Ÿ’ฐFinance

 Why This Matters

-International finance isn't just about currency exchange—it's the framework that explains how money, risk, and capital flow across borders and why those flows shape everything from corporate strategy to global economic stability.
+International finance isn't just about currency exchange.
+It's the framework that explains how money, risk, and capital flow across borders, and why those flows shape everything from corporate strategy to global economic stability.
 You're being tested on your ability to connect concepts like exchange rate determination, parity conditions, risk management, and capital flows to real-world financial decision-making.
-Understanding these relationships is what separates students who can analyze complex scenarios from those who simply recall definitions.

 Exchange Rate Fundamentals

-Exchange rates are the foundation of international finance—they determine how value translates across borders and create both opportunities and risks for global participants.
-The interplay between supply and demand for currencies, driven by trade flows, investment decisions, and speculation, determines these critical prices.
+Exchange rates are the foundation of international finance.
+They determine how value translates across borders and create both opportunities and risks for global participants.
+The interplay between supply and demand for currencies, driven by trade flows, investment decisions, and speculation, sets these prices.

 Exchange Rates and Currency Markets

-• Currency market participants include central banks, commercial banks, corporations, and speculators—the forex market trades over $7.5\$7.5 trillion daily, making it the world's largest financial market
+Currency market participants include central banks, commercial banks, corporations, and speculators.
+The forex market trades over $7.5\$7.5 trillion daily, making it the world's largest financial market by a wide margin.

 Purchasing Power Parity (PPP)